 Farmsteads close to Mottisfont are well spaced with no farms within the wooded settings of Spearywell Wood and Dummer Copse.
 To the west, the large irregular assarts and parliamentary enclosures within the parish of Frenchmoor are accompanied by well-dispersed farmsteads which appear to sit within considerable territories.

 Roads generally align in a north south direction.

 Local Settlements and Features of Built Form

-Traditional styles of built form include brick walls with clay tile roofs and clay tile hanging.
+Traditional styles of built form include brick walls with clay tile roofs.

 Remoteness and Tranquillity

 The strong sense of enclosure and heavily wooded character has created a good sense of seclusion with areas of tranquillity away from popular areas such as Mottisfont.

 Formal and deer parklands